 Missing kayaker's mobile phone found as search continues

-Dominic Jackson, 35, failed to return home after a weekend trip to Portsoy Harbour.
+Dominic Jackson, 35, failed to return home after setting out from Portsoy Harbour on Saturday.

 A mobile phone belonging to a missing sea kayaker has been found.